December 6th, 2018

 This is particularly ideal for large bathrooms that have glass shower enclosures.
 In this example, because the shower plumbing can be easily seen, it becomes a focal point for the room.

-7. Coordinate Lavatory and Shower Fixtures
+7. Coordinate Lavatory and Industrial Shower Fixtures

 A design can officially be considered successful when all parts of a room work together towards a theme.
 With the number of products now available to designers, it’s possible to coordinate all the way down to the toilet handle so your entire design flows to one destination.